M-Hassan-Raza/Portfolio/content/books.md

 ### The Sole Spokesman
 {{< figure src="/assets/sole.jpg" alt="The Sole Spokesman Cover" width="200" height="300" >}}
 *Author: Ayesha Jalal*
-> A penetrating analysis of the role of a singular spokesperson in shaping public discourse.
-The person behind it all, the mammoth.
+> The person who's the reason I can practice my faith freely and live in a somewhat (ahm ahm) independent society.

 ### The Brothers Karamazov
 {{< figure src="/assets/brotherskaramazov.jpeg" alt="The Brothers Karamazov Cover" width="200" height="300" >}}
 *Author: Fyodor Dostoyevsky*
 > A profound exploration of morality, faith, and the human condition.
+It's a little long but it is what it is.

 ### Clash of Civilizations
 {{< figure src="/assets/clash.jpg" alt="Clash of Civilizations Cover" width="200" height="300" >}}
 *Author: Samuel P. Huntington*
 > A provocative thesis that reshaped global political discourse in the post–Cold War era.
+I consider it a slightly racist book but an important one nonetheless.

 ### The Limits of Power
 {{< figure src="/assets/limitofpower.jpg" alt="The Limits of Power Cover" width="200" height="300" >}}
 *Author: Andrew J. Bacevich*
 > A critical examination of the constraints on national power and the perils of overreach.
+Extremely these days considering how the global political discourse is shaping up.

 ### The Da Vinci Code
 {{< figure src="/assets/davinci.jpg" alt="The Da Vinci Code Cover" width="200" height="300" >}}
 *Author: Dan Brown*
-> A fast-paced thriller blending art, history, and conspiracy in a modern quest for truth.
+> A fun dumb book.

 ### Angels & Demons
 {{< figure src="/assets/angelsdemon.jpg" alt="Angels & Demons Cover" width="200" height="300" >}}
 *Author: Dan Brown*
-> A riveting adventure that pits ancient secrets against modern science in a battle of wits.
+> A riveting adventure that pits ancient secrets against modern science in a battle of wits (questionable).

 ### 1984
 {{< figure src="/assets/1984.jpg" alt="1984 Cover" width="200" height="300" >}}
 *Author: George Orwell*
 > A chilling dystopian vision of totalitarianism that remains alarmingly relevant.
+Read this book so you can finally understand the overused memes on the internet by the people who have never even touched a single page of this book.

 ---